TamilNet: Criticism and Counter-Criticism

 Experts in the field argue TamilNet's accuracy of its reporting has "rarely been successfully challenged that such charges ring hollow".
 According to V. Sambandan, Sri Lanka Special Correspondent for the Indian English daily The Hindu, "facts and figures are double sourced, checked and are considered 100% credible".

-However a Sri Lanka analyst for the prominent Indian English daily The Hindu, states "TamilNet (www.tamilnet.com) is the unofficial mouthpiece of the Tigers in English.
+However a Sri Lanka analyst for the prominent Indian English daily The Hindu, whose chief editor N. Ram was awarded the Sri Lanka Rathna and is noted for being virulently anti-LTTE, states "TamilNet (www.tamilnet.com) is the unofficial mouthpiece of the Tigers in English.
 It is a kind of news agency chronicling the conflict as perceived by the LTTE.
 The site is a `must hit' for any serious Sri Lanka watcher.
 A senior official in the Sri Lankan Presidential Secretariat told Frontline, "My first port of call on the internet is TamilNet.
 Though it is brazenly pro-Tigers, it is a good guide to know the mind of the Tiger leadership tucked away in the safe havens of the Wanni jungles.".